isomerpages/sportsg-safesport/latest/news/_posts/2024-11-27-post-Safe Sport Workshop with ITE PE Teachers.md

 on inclusivity in safeguarding.</p>
 <p></p>
 <blockquote>
-<p>One thing I found useful was the different methods of handling concerning
+<p>"One thing I found useful was the different methods of handling concerning
-situations</p>
+situations"</p>
 <p></p>
 </blockquote>
 <p>After a rich afternoon of idea-sharing, the teachers left armed with knowledge,